ros-navigation/navigation2/nav2_map_server/README.md

 image: testmap.pcd
 origin: [0.0, 0.0, 0.0, 1.0, 0.0, 0.0, 0.0]
 ```
-and the `parameters file` can be  defined as shown here:
+and the `parameters file` can be  defined as shown below:

 ```yaml
 # map_server_params_3d.yaml